How to Avoid Hurting Your Home Appraisal: Cleaning, Updating & Fixing

 Does a messy house affect an appraisal?

 A cluttered and messy house can definitely affect a home appraisal.
-The appraiser will be looking at the overall condition of the residence, and a messy house will not look good.
+The appraiser will be looking at the overall condition of the residence, and a messy house doesn’t look good.
 Additionally, if there are any known problems with the home, it’s important to take care of them before the appraisal.

 What factors affect home appraisals?